cloudpilot-emu/cloudpilot-emu/cloudpilot-ionic/src/assets/doc/about.md

 # Reloads and emulation state

 Cloutpilot automatically saves the state of the emulated device every second while the while the emulation is running.
-If Cloudpilot terminates and restarts the emulation will resume exactly where you left off.
+If CloudpilotEmu terminates and restarts the emulation will resume exactly where you left off.

 # Installing programs and databases